 - It has a rather loose consistency which makes the application on the surface a little difficult.

 - It can dry extremely quick which makes the application on larger surfaces challenging.

 - If you apply this finish too much on darker shades it can leave a milky appearance.

 As a side note, Polycrylic finish works great when used with standard latex paint.
 I would suggest that you do not use this finish on surfaces that have matte latex paint as the chemicals used with matte latex can prevent the polycrylic from drying up quickly.
 This will cause the polycrylic finish to remain wet longer and cause it to drip down the surface.

 As polycrylic is known to have a runny consistency, I advise that you take extra care when applying it to vertical surfaces.
-Use only a thin layer of polycrylic to prevent it from running down and ruining the finish.
+Use only a thin layer to prevent it from running down and ruining the finish.